EthanShenx/omakase/README.md

 **transcript-consequence** analysis.
 It reads coverage and junctions straight from BAM/SAM files, rMATS event tables, STAR junction files, 5′-tag BEDs or plain data frames, and draws them with defaults that are already publication-ready.
-It also answers a question no plotting tool answers: **what does an alternative start site actually do to the transcript?**
+It can also answer **what does an alternative start site actually do to the transcript?**

 ![Sashimi plot of the human ABI1 locus across three cell types](man/figures/sashimi-default.png)